asya-seag/HomeworkApp/README.md

 ## Project Overview

 This Gardening App is a project developed as part of the Code First Girls +Masters Mobile App Development course.
 I implemented navigation structure with most of the app isolated behind authentification, divided login/register tab from the main navigation, practiced use of hooks, used News API during development but later switched to webview.
+Current Functionality pdf contains images of the working app.
 ## Getting Started

 To view and test the app on your local machine, follow these steps: